The Top 10 Online Memorial Websites

 PRICING: Basic is Free; Premium: $100 one-time fee

 Overview: Never Gone feels much warmer and welcoming than many of the other sites.
 Created by a web developer who lost his grandmother and didn't like any of the other memorial offerings, the site itself now stands as a memorial to her.
 The basic functionality includes photos, stories, guest book, tributes, virtual candles, and a number of personalization options and backgrounds.
 While not elaborate, it's well designed and best of all, free.

 Overview: Remembered has some very good features, including a lot of space to include stories, up to 100 compressed photos for the albums, a Facebook login and easy sharing.
 The overall design tends to be less inviting than some of the other offerings and there are no templates available.
 It feels more like a social network than a memorial site.

-Pricing: Free for regular and $20 for "Legacy" and $80 for "Legacy Plus"
+Pricing: FREE for regular; $20 for "Legacy" and $80 for "Legacy Plus"

 - How To Express Sympathy: What To Say And What...We’ve compiled a list of things to say—and things to avoid saying—when...Read more

 - A Quick Overview Of Proper Funeral EtiquetteFunerals are emotionally complex, and knowing how to act can present a...Read more

 - 10 Things To Do After A DeathIt’s a difficult time, emotions are raw and there’s a lot to organize.Read more